 What is co-sourcing and how does it help?

 With companies looking for effective ways to cut expenses, a variety of cost-cutting strategies have popped up throughout the years.
-Co-sourcing is one of the ways to lessen expenses in the workplace—a business model that has taken a page out of outsourcing’s book.

-Outsourced employees may or may not be in the same office as in-house employees.
+Outsourced employees may or may not be in the same office as an internal team.
 The former can telecommunicate and work remotely alongside their teammates.
-These two units must work together and achieve the same goals.

 One major difference between co-sourcing and outsourcing is the model in which they operate.
-The former exists in a hybrid-like work setup while the latter can be an all-in, all-out setup.
-To put it simply, one exercises internal-external employee teamwork more than the other.
+The former exists in a hybrid-like work setup, while the latter can be an all-in, all-out setup.

 Business processes you can co-source